 Designers are a diverse bunch when it comes to organization.
 Some designers relish in navigating a labyrinth of folders, creating separate storage for the mot minute details.
 Other designers seem not to know that there is anywhere else to store a file than their desktop.

 Logo Package Express accommodates a whole spectrum of organizational preference by allowing you to customize the folder structure of your packages.

 Simply click the eyeball next to a folder to completely remove that level of hierarchy from your package.
 If you don’t want things sorted by color scheme, they don’t need to be.
 Another way you might organize your logos is by changing the nesting order of the logo folders.
 Perhaps the first folder you’d like your client to encounter is the context folder.
 You want them to first see which logos are for web and which are for print.
 To change the nesting order, all you have to do is drag the folder up or down the list.

 Logo Package Express exports your logos with a ready-made file naming convention, but one size does not fit all when it comes to naming things.
 That’s why Logo Package Express allows you to completely customize the names of the files it exports.

-You can change whether the files and folders are capitalized or lowercase.
+You can change whether the files and folders are capitalized, lowercase, or uppercase.
 You can also specify whether you want the words in the names to be separated by spaces, dashes, or underscores.

 Those little technicalities are nice, but the customization factor increases exponentially once you begin to change the names themselves.
 The pieces of the file naming convention are broken up across Components, Color Schemes, Context, and Color Gamut.
 Logo Package Express will replace the default name with whatever you enter into the naming fields.
 Not only does this allow you to change something like “Logo Mark” to “Icon” if you want, it also allows you to export logo packages in a completely different language!